15 Best Movies Set in a Mental Asylum

 In Jeremy Leven’s oddball fantasy, Johnny Depp plays a delusional young man, who is convinced that he is the world’s greatest lover, Don Juan.
 His magnetic eyes and steamy words make some women believe that, including the nurses at the psychiatric institution he has been committed to (“Have you ever loved a woman until milk leaked from her” asks Don).

-The young man’s ‘erotomania’ is assigned to be treated by distinguished psychiatrist Jack Mickler (Brando), who is on the process of reviving his own dispirited marriage.
-The film is a light-hearted portrayal of a state asylum and the film’s direction or pacing have nothing much to offer.
-But, the film does brood over the topics of fantasy, imagination and the boredom of harsh reality.
+The young man’s ‘erotomania’ is assigned to be treated by distinguished psychiatrist Jack Mickler (Brando), who is in the process of reviving his own dispirited marriage.
+The film is a light-hearted portrayal of a state asylum and the film’s direction or pacing has nothing much to offer.
+But, the film does brood over the topics of fantasy, imagination, and the boredom of harsh reality.

 13. Session 9 (2001) | Dir.
 Brad Anderson